bellbind/stepbystep-timsort/README.md

 All imprementations are written by JavaScript.
 It can be written as compact code, and has primitive functionoalities: e.g. shift ops, for loop.
+Notice that the codes are not faster than native Array.sort really.

 Implementation files has numbering file name.
 Each implementation is improvement of former implementation.